 3. With regard to assessments under Article 22 of Directive 2013/36/EC, and which according to that Directive require consultation between competent authorities from two or more Member States, the Authority may, at the request of one of the competent authorities concerned, issue and publish an opinion on such an assessment.
 The opinion shall be issued promptly and in any event before the end of the assessment period referred to in that Directive.
 (43 Balz, Berès)

 3a.
 The Authority may, upon a request from the European Parliament, the Council or the Commission provide technical advice to the European Parliament, the Council and the Commission during the ordinary legislative procedure and for delegated acts concerning any legislative proposal of the Commission in the areas set out in the legislative acts referred to in Article 1(2).
-(986, 1057 Lamassoure > )
+(986, 1057 Lamassoure > applies to Art.
+1, 2 & 3)

 Article 34